-He was also known for his public and numerous preaching against several pubic figures of the time, and for giving much to the poor and homeless without regarding them as people at all different from the rest of society.
-He saw giving not as a form of generosity but as re-paying people what God had meant for them to have before the rich in the society had highjacked more money and property than were needed.
+He was also known for his public preaching against several pubic figures of the time, and for giving much to the poor and homeless without regarding them as people at all different from the rest of society.
+He saw giving not as a form of generosity but as re-paying people what God had meant for them to have before the rich in the society had selfishly hoarded more money and property than were needed.

 After his death, Ambrose was canonized and declared a Doctor of the Church - one of the four original saints to bear that title.